tolribeiro/mywebsite/_posts/2015-01-12-SDES-implementation-in-C.markdown

 Therefore, in the next paragraph, it said that studying a simplified version (SDES) would enhance understanding of DES, and I can guarantee that it actually does.
 After a couple of hours struggling in the beginning, I got the idea behind one of the most important symmetric ciphers algorithms.

-#The implementation in C.
+#The implementation in C

-Throughout the process of creating the presentation (which I did explaining the DES with a block size of 64 bits), I realized that the SDES would be better to make people understand the step-by-step bits manipulation involved, as well as it would help me to check my answers on paper was right.
-I didn't find anything useful and "simple" enough, so I decided to do it myself.
+Throughout the process of creating the presentation (which I did explaining the DES with a block size of 64 bits), I realized that the SDES would be better to make people understand the step-by-step bits manipulation involved, as well as it would help me to check if my answers on paper were right.
+As I didn't find anything useful and "simple" enough for a demonstration,  I decided to do it myself.

+#The encryption step